-Businesses can continue to accept people who self-declare that they are medically exempt until mid-December 2021.
-From that point you will need to use the NHS COVID Pass to gain entry in the same way that people who are fully vaccinated do.
+Venues or events required to check visitors’ COVID-19 status as a condition of entry will not be able to accept people who self-declare that they are medically exempt.
+You will need to use the NHS COVID Pass, or accepted equivalent proof of exemption, to gain entry in the same way that people who are fully vaccinated do.
 Your NHS COVID Pass will not show that you have a medical exemption.

 You can find out more information including how to apply for the NHS COVID Pass to prove that you’re unable to be vaccinated and/or get tested.